Maurice Owen: Career

 Owen joined Swindon from non-league side Abingdon Town in December 1946.
 He started his Swindon career in impressive goal scoring form, scoring sixteen times in seventeen matches during his first season, including a hattrick on his debut against Watford and a four-goal haul during a match against Mansfield Town.
 During his career, Swindon twice agreed a fee to sell Owen to other clubs, £14,000 to Norwich City in 1951 and £7,500 to Bristol City in 1955, but Owen rejected both moves, not wanting to move away from his home in Abingdon.
 There were also unsuccessful approaches from Portsmouth and Wolverhampton Wanderers.
 After his retirement, Owen commented on his refusal to move away from Swindon, stating:

 "I would have liked to play in the First Division, I suppose, but not enough to make me move.
 To be honest, I was so happy at Swindon.
 They were a good club and I was among good friends.
 It was a joy to go to the County Ground every day."

 Having started his career as a centre forward, he later moved back into defence.
 In all competitions he scored 164 goals from 601 appearances for the club.
-After he finished playing he joined Swindon's backroom staff, serving as a coach before working as a groundsman.
+After he finished playing he joined Swindon's backroom staff, serving as a coach before working as a groundsman, eventually retiring in 1984.